You and Idol Pretty Cure: Generals

 Chokkirine is the initial acting leader and second-in-command of Team Chokkiri, who is loyal to Darkine and calls her "Lady Darkine" (ダークイーネ様, Dākuīne-Sama).
 She mostly sends Cutty and Zakkuri to fight the Cures, but following their departures is forced to work with Jogi upon his formal arrival to their headquarters in episode 30.
 Since Jogi's arrival, she seems to be demoted from her second-in-command role, as she is mainly tasked with summoning Darkrandas while starting to miss Cutty and Zakkuri's companionship.
+Following her repeated failure against the Cures and being given a final chance to defeat them, Darkine returns her to the darkness as punishment.
+However, she is revealed to be alive, but imprisoned by Darkine.
+During her attack on Hanamichi Town, Darkine revives and strengthens Chokkirine, who attacks the Cures with an army of Darkranda.
+However, they purify her after Cuttin and Zakkurin get through to her and convince her to work with them again as a trio.
+She reveals that Darkine created her and that she is half of Darkine's essence, before Darkine kills her as punishment for failing to defeat the Cures and for having seen the light.
+After the final battle, Chokkirine is revived as a fairy named Chokkirin.